Public Key Cryptography

 For RSA, more complicated padding is required.
 The two most common schemes for RSA signature padding are PSS and PKCS1v1.5, so you must specify both the padding mechanism as well as a hash, for example “PSS(SHA-256)” or “PKCS1v15(SHA-256)”.

 Certain newer signature schemes, especially post-quantum based ones, hardcode the hash function associated with their signatures, and no configuration is possible.
-There padding should be left blank, or may possibly be used to identify some algorithm-specific option.
-For instance Dilithium may be parameterized with “Randomized” or “Deterministic” to choose if the generated signature is randomized or not.
+In this case padding should be left blank, or may possibly be used to identify some algorithm-specific option.
+For instance ML-DSA may be parameterized with “Randomized” or “Deterministic” to choose if the generated signature is randomized or not.
 If left blank, a default is chosen.

 Another available option, usable in certain specialized scenarios, is using padding scheme “Raw”, where the provided input is treated as if it was already hashed, and directly signed with no other processing.